 - Bottle and Can drive in states that have deposits – If your state has a deposit on cans and bottles, collect them over a weekend and return them to claim the money.
 All of those nickels and dimes add up fast.

 - Plan a Carnival – Whether it’s indoors or outdoors, a carnival is always a fun opportunity for school fundraising.
 This one requires more planning,as there are a lot of moving parts.
 Make it as simple or elaborate as you want, but have fun and sell tickets for entry.

-- Create Any Kind of 'a-thon' - Bike, walk, read, ride or relay a-thon.
-School crowdfunding linked to any sort of a-thon is always a great way to raise funds.
-Students ask their family and friends to make pledges and donations for their participation in the 'a-thon'.
-With DoJiggy's crowdfunding software, participation and financial support can be tracked and monitored for success and top fundraisers are rewarded with prizes.
+- Create a Peer-to-peer Event – Bike-a-thons, Walks and Fun Runs, read-a-thons, or service projects can all be great high school fundraising ideas.
+School crowdfunding linked to any sort of a-thon is always a great way to raise funds!
+Here’s how it works – Students register and create a personal fundraising page.
+They then ask their family and friends to make pledges and donations for their participation in the run/walk/ride event – via social media or email.
+With DoJiggy’s crowdfunding software, participation and financial support can be tracked and monitored for success and top fundraisers are rewarded with prizes.
 Read more about how to organize a walk-a-thon fundraiser.

 - Haunted House – let’s get spooky!
 Turn the happy halls into hallowed halls.
 Create a haunted house within school and charge admission to gain a fright.
 Those admission fees add up devilishly fast.

 - Pancake Breakfast Fundraisers – Get cooking to raise money.
 Put the students to work in the kitchen and serve Moms and Dads at a pancake or gourmet breakfast fundraiser.
 This one pairs nicely with a raffle fundraiser, so be sure to have students on hand to sell raffle tickets.